 Resources – Each child will need two lolly sticks and some wool.

 1) Start by placing your two lolly sticks in the cross shape shown on the right.
 You might want to glue them together to hold them still, although the wool will hold them in place when you start weaving.

-2) Start by wrapping the wool around the intersection in an X motion, as shown on the left.
+2) Start by wrapping the wool around the intersection in an X motion, as shown below.

 3) Once this is done, look at the diagram and follow the instructions below:

 - A – After you have made your X in the centre, put the end of the wool in the bottom-right hand corner.

 - B – Now, wrap the wool over the right end of the horizontal lolly stick, and pull it behind

 - C – Pull the wool lightly to remove any slack (not too tightly) and rotate the sticks ANTI-CLOCKWISE by 90 degrees.